0609mnr/RNA-Sequencing-analysis-in-R/README.md

 ```

-**NOTE**: It's highly recommended to create this variable from our DEG analysis in order to use the same list of genes.
+NOTE: It's highly recommended to create this variable from our DEG analysis in order to use the same list of genes.
 This makes the analysis more precise and specific.